Bogus tradesmen, door-to-door sales or doorstep fraud involves fraudsters trying to scam you after knocking at your door.

 - Don’t sign on the spot – shop around.
 Get at least three written quotes to make sure you’re not being ripped off.

-- If in any doubt, ask the person to leave or call Consumer Direct on 08454 04 05 06.
-(Consumer Direct works in partnership with local Trading Standards Authorities).
+- If in any doubt, ask the person to leave or call the Citizens Advice consumer helpline on 03454 04 05 06.

 - If you’re suspicious, why not ask the salesman if you can take their photograph – on your mobile phone, for example?
 If the person is legitimate, they probably won’t mind.